 Concepts overview

-Arbor is a library that lets you to model neural networks with morphologically detailed cells; which it then executes the resulting simulation on a variety of hardware.
+Arbor is a library that lets you model neural networks with morphologically detailed cells, and then execute the resulting simulation on a variety of hardware.
 The execution can optionally be configured in high detail but comes with sensible defaults.

 Recipe